WOMBAT WINNER Russell Prize for Humour Writing for Young People

 Wombat is one of your 2021 CBCA Notable books.
-It has also just been shortlisted for the Russell Prize for Humour Writing for Young People (of which I am a judge).
+It has also just been announced as the WINNER of the Russell Prize for Humour Writing for Young People (of which I am a judge).
 It reminds me most of your breakaway hit, your first book, Mopoke.
 A wombat makes a cameo appearance in Mopoke.
 Is a wombat significant to you and did you always hope to feature a wombat in its own book?

 Not specifically.
 The idea had been floating around, but you’ll see that the wombats in each book look quite different from one another.
 Another fine example of my lacking skills!